mossgreen/blog/_posts/2016-05-12-thinking-in-jQuery.md

     .html('hello'); //change its content to hello
 ```

-Note that, each jQuery returns a jQuery object so that we can do the chaining.
+Note that, each jQuery returns a jQuery object so that we can do the chainning.

 In jQuery, there is a `.end()` method.
 It basically goes back to the parent set.